FinBen: A Holistic Financial Benchmark for Large Language Models: FinBen

-Spectrum II has 14 datasets across 6 tasks designed to assess the Generation (Crystallized Intelligence) and Forecasting (Fluid Intelligence) capabilities of LLMs, requiring deeper cognitive engagement.
+\textbf{Text generation.} This task assesses the models' ability to produce coherent and informative text.
+Our focus is on \textbf{\textit{text summarization}}, utilizing the ECTSUM~\citep{mukherjee2022ectsum} dataset for summarizing earnings call transcripts.
+We also propose a novel dataset, EDTSUM, specifically designed for condensing financial news articles into concise summaries, constructed from original data in~\citep{zhou2021trade}.
+Evaluation employs ROUGE~\citep{lin2004rouge}, BERTScore~\citep{zhang2019bertscore}, and BART Score~\citep{yuan2021bartscore} to measure alignment, factual consistency, and information retention between machine-generated and expert summaries.

-\textbf{Generation.} The generation task gauges the models' proficiency in producing coherent, informative, and relevant text outputs, involving the Crystallized Intelligence (Gc).
-We focus on the \textbf{\textit{text summarization}} task utilizing the ECTSUM~\cite{mukherjee2022ectsum} dataset for summarizing earnings call transcripts and the EDTSUM~\cite{zhou2021trade} dataset for abstracting financial news articles into concise summaries.
-It's evaluated using ROUGE scores~\cite{lin2004rouge}, BERTScore~\cite{zhang2019bertscore}, and BART Score~\cite{yuan2021bartscore}, metrics that quantify to measure the alignment, factual consistency, and information retention between machine-generated and expert summaries.
+\textbf{Forecasting.} The forecasting task challenges models to adaptively predict future market and investor behaviors from emerging patterns.
+We focus on the\textbf{\textit{1) Stock movement prediction}} task, forecasting stock directions as either positive or negative, based on historical prices and tweets, utilizing three datasets: BigData22~\citep{soun2022accurate}, ACL18~\citep{xu2018stock} and CIKM18~\citep{wu2018hybrid}.